BestJuly/IIC/README.md

 shift_x = torch.roll(x,1,2)
 x = ((shift_x -x) + 1)/2
 ```
-Which is slightly different from that in papers.
+which is slightly different from that in papers.

 We also reimplement VCP in this [repo](https://github.com/BestJuly/VCP).
 By simply using residual clips, significant improvements can be obtained for both video retrieval and video recognition.